Back to The Church in Exile

 • do not assume the mission is paused because Christ is hidden.

-The may be tempted to discouragement when they see:
+The may be tempted to discouragement when it sees:

 • the Vatican II antichurch enthroned in Rome beneath its conciliar ,